We offer a rich menu of mandatory and optional courses over the four years of the program – here are just a few highlights.

 Check the Undergraduate Calendar for the complete list.

-You can also check the full list of senior Specialized Journalism & Journalism Electives course descriptions.
+You can also check the full list of senior Specialized Journalism and Special Topic Elective course descriptions.

 Foundations of Journalism - JOUR 1001 Journalism in Context / JOUR 1002 Journalism in Practice